-CDRC has a very long history in Oregon and has always dedicated to improving the lives of people with disabilities.
-Initially created in 1918 in Eugene, the CDRC has provided service to thousands of families across the Northwest.
+The CDRC has a long-standing history in Oregon and has always been dedicated to improving the lives of people with disabilities.
+Founded in 1914, the CDRC has provided services to thousands of families across the Northwest.

 - Provides clinical services for persons with developmental disabilities and other special health care needs through a team approach